 The existence of DoH highlights the importance of maintaining control over your DNS data.
-By employing DNSFilter to secure your DNS, you are preventing DNS tracking and spoofing.
+By employing protective DNS like DNSFilter to secure your DNS, you are preventing DNS tracking and spoofing.
 Here are a few takeaways as we move into a DoH world:

-The biggest question raised by DoH is how it will affect companies which have their own DNS service, such as DNSFilter.
-There are two methods you can use to ensure that DoH does not interfere with your filtering policies:
+The biggest question raised by DNS-over-HTTPS is how it will affect companies which have their own DNS security, such as DNSFilter.
+There are two steps you can take to ensure that DoH does not interfere with your filtering policies:

 For more information on DNS encryption, check out our on-demand webinar that pits DoH against DoT.